Brobuiltathing/helix/README.md

 ## Credits

 Built by [Amay Labs](https://github.com/amaylabs).
-If HELIX helps you build something cool, I'd love to see it.
-Open an issue or tag @amaylabs.
+If HELIX helps you build something, open an issue or tag @amaylabs.
+Always happy to see what people make with it.